 Maintaining the Turbocharger Post-Deletion

 Turbochargers are crucial to a diesel engine's performance.
-After performing an EGR delete, regular maintenance becomes even more important.
+After performing an EGR delete, regular maintenance becomes even more critical.
 Users have reported needing to replace parts like the turbo actuator after extended use.
 Ensuring that your turbo system is properly maintained will prevent costly repairs down the line.

 Conclusion